tofergregg/IBM-Wheelwriter-Hack/README.md

 To send commands to the typewriter, we connect one pin of the Arduino to the bus through a MOSFET transistor (I will put up a schematic soon).
 When we set this pin high, the bus is pulled low, indicating a zero that we want to send.
 We capture other devices commands with a different Arduino pin that reads the raw state of the bus.

 The hardest part about making the commands work is that there isn't a clock on the bus, and all commands must be timed for as close to 5.34us pulses as we can get.
 The Arduino is *just* barely fast enough to do this, and you have to resort to directly writing to the `PORTD` (or `PORTB`) pin registers and reading from the `PIND` (or `PINB`) registers to hit the tolerances.
 I.e., you can't use `digitalWrite()` or `digitalRead()` -- the commands are just too slow.
 The highest granularity timer we have access to on the Arduino (without going super-duper low-level) is `delayMicroseconds()`, which can come close enough to 5.34us to work, but it takes a bit of fiddling to get right.
 I will eventually port the code to an Arduino proper, but on the Light Blue Bean+, the tolerances don't have any wiggle room.
 Side note: the LBB+ has some internal ports rearranged, so `PORTD` and `PORTB` do not map to the standard Arduino pins.
 I've noted that in the code where necessary, and the code for the Arduino Nano has slightly different pins: pin 2 is the bus trigger through the MOSFET, and pin 3 is the bus input.
 Pin 4 is currently used as a button for testing.

+## Graphics
+This has been one of the most fun parts of the project.
+I realized early on during my analysis of the signals coming from the bus that the typewriter has the ability to advance the print head in very small increments, both horizontally and vertically.
+This led to the idea that I could basically turn the typewriter into a slow, low-resolution dot-matrix printer by utilizing the period key as a pixel, and printing out runs of dots and spaces to form images.

+My initial attempts involved simply breaking an image down into a grid of black-and-white pixels, and then sending each black pixel as a period, and each white pixel as a space.
+This worked, but was exceedingly slow (as you can imagine).
+For the second iteration, I re-wrote the encoding algorithm to accept a [run-length-encoded](https://en.wikipedia.org/wiki/Run-length_encoding) string of periods and spaces, allowing me to fast-print the runs, which sped up the process considerbly.
+In the current iteration, I have updated the Arduino code to print runs of periods (as before), but also to simply advance the print head an equivalent number of spaces for whitespace, instead of individually advancing one space at a time (which sounded cool, but was slow...)

+At this point, the graphics printing code on the Arduino is stable, but I'm still trying to figure out the best way to scale images so they make sense in black and white when printed at (roughly) 50-dots per inch.
+As I write more of the front-end software, I imagine I will re-invent the wheel some more and land on a reasonable method.

+## Bold, underline, and other non-standard functions
+Interstingly, the Wheelwriter 6 that I have does not have bold functionality, though it does have a built-in underline function.
+Not suprisingly, an underline is as simple as writing a character then immediately writing the underline character, before advancing the print head.
+I have manually implemented this instead of attempting to turn on the built-in underline functionality.

+Bold is a bit more interesting: because this model does not have a bold function, I had to play around with what bold should look like.
+It turns out that the best bold I have been able to create works like this: 1) print a character, advance the print head one micro-space, reprint the character, and then advance the print head a full character space less one microspace (to keep the spacing intact).
+I think this looks great. :)

+If anyone has any ideas on how to get the daisy wheel to print at an angle, let me know so I can implement italics. (/joke)

 # Breadboard Layout
 The circuit used to connect the typewriter to an Arduino is extremely simple.